-- Enter a descriptive name in the Name field. - Enter the regular expression to be used for the pattern matching in the Pattern field.
+- Enter a descriptive name in the Name field - Enter the regular expression to be used for the pattern matching in the Pattern field.
 In this configuration, the DID number range provided by Packet One is 100015-1xxx.
-A pattern specification (without the double quotes) for these DID numbers is: "^sip:1000151[0-9]{3}".
-URIs beginning with "sip:1000151" followed by 3 digits from 0 to 9 will match the pattern and be routed to the interface defined for the S8300 Server processor interface associated with this Communication Manager Server.
-Appendix B provides an overview of the syntax for address map patterns. - Click the Add button once the form is completed.
+A pattern specification (without the double quotes) for these DID numbers is: ^sip:1000151[0-9]{3}.
+URIs beginning with sip:1000151 followed by 3 digits from 0 to - 9.
+Appendix B provides an overview of the syntax for address map patterns. - Leave the Replace URI check box selected - Click the Add button once the form is completed